What Tests Are Needed Before Starting Growth Hormone Treatment?

 Growth hormone therapy can return your HGH to more youthful levels, which can slow, and in some cases, even reverse, the debilitating effects of age related growth hormone deficiency.

 As the level of HGH in your body increases, your ability to repair and replace old and dying cells increases.
 Your liver is stimulated to release more IGF, which gives cellular metabolism an additional boost.
 These two actions combine to return your strength, energy and ability to burn fat and build muscle, to what they were when you were younger.
 This is how growth hormone therapy works to make you look and feel younger and stronger, and help turn back the clock.

 Is Growth Hormone Therapy Right for Me?

 The only way to determine if you are indeed a candidate for growth hormone therapy is with a growth hormone blood test and blood test for IGF-1.
 Once your hormone levels have been tested, and you have been diagnosed with a growth hormone deficiency, growth hormone therapy is the right choice to make.
-If the results of your HGH blood test indicate that you are growth hormone deficient, if you do not accept growth hormone therapy, your condition will only get worse the longer it goes untreated.
+If the results of your blood test indicate that you are growth hormone deficient, if you do not accept growth hormone therapy, your condition will only get worse the longer it goes untreated.

 On the other hand, for adults who have been diagnosed with growth hormone deficiency, growth hormone therapy can literally provide a new lease on life.